laboon/ebook/text/40_unit_testing.md

        @Test
        public void testEquals123() {

+       	      // Preconditions - a and b both have 1 -> 2 -> 3
        	      LinkedList<Integer> a = new LinkedList<Integer>( [1,2,3] );
 	      LinkedList<Integer> b = new LinkedList<Integer>( [1,2,3] );

-	      boolean result = a.equals(b);
+	      // Execution steps - run equality operator boolean result = a.equals(b);

-	      assertEquals(result, true);
+	      // Expected behavior - assert that result is true assertEquals(result, true);
        }